forge42dev/react-input-mask/README.md

 ```

-In the example above, we've applied a mask to a phone number input field.
-The mask prop specifies the format of the phone number.
+In the example above, we've applied a mask to fill the word needed to complete the sentence.

 You can customize the mask to fit your needs by using a variety of special characters that represent different types of input.